The Best Brake Rotors: Slow Your Roll with These Top Picks

 Brake Rotor Pricing

 - Under $30: Penny pinchers, rejoice — you’ll have many value-priced brake rotors to choose from.
-While many affordable rotors are well-built and long-lasting, there is no shortage of poorly-made rotors available today, so be sure to perform a brake rotor quality comparison before you buy inexpensive rotors.
+While many affordable rotors are well-built and long-lasting, there is no shortage of poorly-made rotors available today, so be sure to compare brake rotor quality before you buy inexpensive rotors.

-- $30-$90: The marketplace is flooded with high-quality brake rotors available in this price range.
+- $30 to $90: The marketplace is flooded with high-quality brake rotors available in this price range.
 Shoppers can expect to find rotors from the best-known brands featuring a variety of finishes and materials.

-- Over $90: Some of the best replacement brake rotors are priced at over $90 per rotor.
-Consumers will find a wealth of high-performance and premium brake rotors in this price range, as well as complete brake rotor kits which include everything needed to replace old rotors.
+- $90 and up: Some of the best replacement brake rotors are priced at over $90 per rotor.
+Consumers will find a wealth of high-performance and premium brake rotors in this price range, as well as complete brake rotor kits that include everything needed to replace old rotors.

-As previously discussed, there are four major types of brake rotors: smooth (also known as blank), cross-drilled, slotted, and drilled and slotted.
-Each brake rotor type has a set of advantages and disadvantages.
-Before you select your replacement brake rotors, consider your driving style and the environmental conditions you typically face when you’re out on the road.
+As discussed above, there are four major types of brake rotors and each with advantages and disadvantages.
+Before you select your replacement brake rotors, consider your driving style, the age and style of your vehicle, and the environmental conditions you typically face when you’re out on the road.

 The brake rotors on your vehicle are subjected to a barrage of moisture, dirt, and debris every time you go for a drive.
 This may accelerate the spread of rust on your brake rotors, a particularly painful reality for those who see snow during their commutes.
 To protect brake rotors against rust and corrosion, some manufacturers coat their rotors with specialized protective chemicals.
 Coated rotors can reduce rust and corrosion, and ultimately extend their lifespan.

-Most shoppers desire replacement rotors designed to provide an OE-style fit, so they purchase rotors sized the same as their stock units.
-However, some drivers choose to purchase “big brake kits” to get the beefed-up stopping power, and hopefully, competitive edge on race tracks.
+Most people choose replacement rotors like the ones that came with the car, so they purchase the same size rotors as their stock units.
+However, some drivers choose to purchase “big brake kits” to get beefed-up stopping power and a competitive edge on race tracks.
 These kits include larger rotors and other performance-built components.
-Bigger isn’t always better in terms of braking performance, so buyers should do their homework before buying one of these kits.
+Bigger isn’t always better in terms of braking performance, though, so do your homework before buying one of these kits.